Construction and Engineering Disputes for Businesses

 - Advising a Worcestershire small business on a claim against a large contractor.
 The large contractor considered that they could use their larger size and bargaining power as a tactic to bully the small business.
 Our lawyers did not allow this to happen and ensured a successful resolution to the claim within a matter of weeks, preserving the small business’s cash flow.

-For further information on how we can help you call our Managing Partner, Hugh Davey, or our Consulting Solicitors Tracey Ashford or Margaret Young on 0333 344 5012 or our out of office hours number on 07914 897137.
+For further information on how we can help you call our Managing Partner, Hugh Davey, or Consultant Solicitor Tracey Ashford on 0333 344 5012 or out of office hours number on 07914 897137.
 Or view our enquiries page.